How to Avoid Binge Eating

 Avoid anything that you can eat with your hands, like pizza, empanadas, and other fast foods.
 The goal isn’t to have these foods at home, but to make other options that require setting the table, setting out utensils, and sitting down to eat.
 In general, this helps you eat conscientiously.

 Try not to overcook so you have too much food.
-Whenever possible, and when you have time, it’s better to cook.
+Whenever possible, and when you have time, it’s better to cook just enough for that meal.
 This way, you don’t have too much food within reach in the fridge.

 Also read: What is Night Eating Syndrome?